-While still on the ground with your horse wearing a halter, stand facing his side (parallel to him) and drape the lead rope over his back.
+While still on the ground with your horse wearing a halter, stand with your side at his flank facing his head.
+Drape the lead rope over his back.
 Then grab the lead with the hand closest to his head and begin to pull the halter back toward you (around to his side) and slightly up toward his withers.
 You are “dragging” his head around to his girth or stirrup line (as shown in red above).

 Don’t be surprised if he resists the pull at first.
 He will probably be very rigid, as if he can’t possibly bend that far.
 (It is obvious that your horse is capable of turning his head far enough to bite his side if he had an itch.
 Don’t be misled into believing he CAN’T turn that far).

 He may begin to turn in a circle, disengaging his rear rather than bending at the neck – especially if you have done a lot of disengaging.
 Follow him calmly, but don’t let up the pressure.
 The object is to get his muzzle to touch his girth.
 This is where you can get stepped on if his front spins around and lands on your foot, so watch for that.

 (Performing the exercise while parallel to a fence often helps, as his rear is inhibited from rotating away from you.
 If he is a large horse or you a small person, it sometimes helps to do this exercise while he wears a saddle because you can hold on to the saddle as he spins around.
 A rope halter is also better than a flat halter for this exercise.)

 Be persistent and keep pulling his head steadily and with resolve.
 He is not used to this request, feels vulnerable, and has not acquired good balance here.
 It takes a little practice.